Life with Father (film): Reception

-Leading film critics in 1947 gave Life with Father high marks, especially with regard to the quality of Warner Bros.' screen adaptation of the popular Broadway play and the quality of the cast's performances.
+Leading film critics in 1947 gave Life with Father high marks, especially with regard to the quality of Warner Bros.
+Pictures' screen adaptation of the popular Broadway play and the quality of the cast's performances.
 The New York Times in its review directed special attention to William Powell's portrayal of Clarence Day:

 A round-robin of praise is immediately in order for all those, and they were many indeed, who assisted in filming Life with Father.
 All that the fabulous play had to offer in the way of charm, comedy, humor and gentle pathos is beautifully realized in the handsomely Technicolored picture, which opened yesterday at the Warner (formerly the Hollywood) Theatre.
 William Powell is every inch Father, from his carrot patch dome to the tip of his button-up shoes.
 Even his voice, always so distinctive, has taken on a new quality, so completely has Mr. Powell managed to submerge his own personality.
 His Father is not merely a performance; it is character delineation of a high order and he so utterly dominates the picture that even when he is not on hand his presence is still felt.

 Film Daily summarized Life with Father as "one of the finer examples of film making in Technicolor" that provides "a delightfully different insight into the human comedy of another day."
 In The Nation in 1947, critic James Agee wrote, "Rich, careful, rather heavily proficient.
 Fun, I suppose; but I can't really enjoy laughing at tyrants, least of all tyrants who are forgiven because of their innocence."
 Variety complimented Irene Dunne's restrained performance as Vinnie as well as the work of the film's supporting players and the production's cinematography and overall direction:

 Miss Dunne and Powell have captured to a considerable extent the play's charm...Miss Dunne compares very favorably with the Dorothy Stickney original role, exacting the comedy from the part without overplaying it...

 Elizabeth Taylor, as the vis-a-vis for Clarence Day, Jr., is sweetly feminine as the demure visitor to the Day household, while Jimmy Lydon, as young Clarence, is likewise effective as the potential Yale man.
 Edmund Gwenn, as the minister, and ZaSu Pitts, a constantly visiting relative, head the supporting players who contribute stellar performances.

 It's a superlative production all the way, and no less important than any other feature of the pic is the photography.
 Michael Curtiz' direction is excellent, though unable to achieve, because of the very nature of the pic, anything more than a pedestrian pace.